 Tanzania: Lake Manyara National Park, matriarchal herd of African elephants (‘Loxodonta africana’) with newborn,

-Alison Jones is the Founder and Director of No Water No Life, a project to raise awareness of the vulnerability of our freshwater resources and solutions to their sustainable management.
-Alison is a Fellow of the International League of Conservation Photographers and Member of North American Nature Photography Assoc., Society of Environmental Journalists, The Explorers Club and other related organizations.
-She received her honorary Masters Degree in Photography from Brooks Institute of Photography.
+No Water No Life® is an LLC project founded in 2006 to raise awareness of the values and vulnerability of our freshwater resources, plus solutions to their sustainable management.
+NWNL Director and lead photographer Alison M Jones is Sr Fellow of International League of Conservation Photographers and International League of Conservation Writers, a Fellow of The Explorers Club, and member of North American Nature Photography Assoc., Society of Environmental Journalists, Tewksbury Land Trust Board (NJ), and other related organizations.